Effective Catalog Policy

 - Cheating on an academic exercise.
 Cheating includes giving or receiving unauthorized aid or information by copying, by using materials not authorized, by attempting to receive credit for work performed by another, or by otherwise failing to abide by academic rules.
 The person who aids an individual in cheating will be held equally responsible.

-Plagiarism is an act of academic dishonesty that involves a scholar committing one or more of the following actions: portraying any portion of another's work as the scholar's (including turning in work that an individual other than the scholar prepared, regardless of the willingness of the individual), portraying another author's idea(s) as the scholar's, misrepresenting a source's meaning or content, or inadequate citation or missing citation.
+- Plagiarism is an act of academic dishonesty that involves a person committing one or more of the following actions: portraying any portion of another's work as the person's (including turning in work that an individual other than the person prepared, regardless of the willingness of the individual), portraying another author's idea(s) as the person's, misrepresenting a source's meaning or content, or inadequate citation or missing citation.
 Plagiarism can occur in three main categories: wording, content, and citation.
-Plagiarism due to wording occurs when a scholar uses the wording of the original without quotes.
-Plagiarism due to content occurs when a scholar rewords the original but does so too closely and often without giving the original author credit.
-It can also occur when a scholar misconstrues the meaning of the source, effectively claiming the original author stated content or opinions that he/she did not.
+Plagiarism due to wording occurs when a person uses the wording of the original without quotes.
+Plagiarism due to content occurs when a person rewords the original but does so too closely and often without giving the original author credit.
+It can also occur when a person misconstrues the meaning of the source, effectively claiming the original author stated content or opinions that he/she did not.
 Citation plagiarism occurs when parenthetical citations or works cited entries are missing or inaccurate.
-Using a source in a paper and failing to include a citation entry is also considered plagiarism as it does not allow the readers to access the original source.*
+Using a source in a paper and failing to include a citation entry is also considered plagiarism as it does not allow the readers to access the original source.

 - The principles of academic integrity require that all work submitted or presented without citation of sources will be the student's own work, not only on tests, but in themes, papers, homework, and class presentations, unless it has been clearly specified that the work is a team effort.